-Because TGCTs are very good model for studying mechanism of CDDP resistance and DNA 384 damage response, understanding the absence of circadian rhythms in this tissue becomes of an 385 386 increased interest.
-Lu et al. [132] explained post-translational circadian rhythm disruption via cancer/testis antigen (CTA) PIWIL2, which is able to repress circadian rhythms both in tumor cells 387 and in testis.
-PIWIL2 suppresses glycogen synthase kinase 3 (GSK3B)-induced phosphorylation to 388 regulate the stability and activity of circadian proteins.
-Besides protecting BMAL1 and CLOCK 389 from degradation, authors suggest that PIWIL2 can also bind to certain E-box sequences (PER2 and 390 Rev-Erba promoters), to negatively regulate the transcriptional activation of main clock proteins.
-391 392 Michael et al. [133] supported the hypothesis of CTA disrupting the circadian rhythms in testes and in tumors.
-They identified the PAS domain containing protein 1 (PASD1), evolutionarily connected 393 394 to CLOCK protein, that can interact with the CLOCK/BMAL1 heterodimer and suppress circadian rhythmicity.
-395
+Because TGCTs are very good model for studying mechanism of CDDP resistance and DNA damage response, understanding the absence of circadian rhythms in this tissue becomes of an increased interest.
+Lu et al. [132] explained post-translational circadian rhythm disruption via cancer/ testis antigen (CTA) PIWIL2, which is able to repress circadian rhythms both in tumor cells and in testes.
+PIWIL2 suppresses glycogen synthase kinase 3 (GSK3β)-induced phosphorylation to regulate the stability and activity of circadian proteins.
+Besides protecting BMAL1 and CLOCK from degradation, authors suggest that PIWIL2 can also bind to certain E-box sequences (PER2 and Rev-Erba promoters), to negatively regulate the transcriptional activation of main clock proteins.
+Michael et al. [133] supported the hypothesis of CTA disrupting the circadian rhythms in testes and in tumors.
+They identified the PAS domain containing protein 1 (PASD1), evolutionarily connected to CLOCK protein that can interact with the CLOCK/BMAL1 heterodimer and suppress circadian rhythmicity.

 To support the complexity of this regulation, several studies point out the effect of miRNA on circadian clock.
-So far, miR-211 (a PERK inducible miRNA) has been shown involved in circadiane clock control regulating BMAL1/CLOCK activity [134].
+So far, miR-211 (a PERK inducible miRNA) has shown involvement in circadian clock control regulating BMAL1/CLOCK activity [134].

 The presence of circadian rhythms in tumors, especially in TGCTs, needs further elucidation.
 Even in lack of rhythmicity, the core clock proteins still affect tumor development [135].
 New information about circadian rhythms in TGCTs is needed to clarify its role and existence or the reason of its complete lack.
-Importnatly, complex understanding of chronobiology could significantly support future clinical implications and development of chronochemotherapy regimens [136] that could potentially deminish consequences of chemoresistance in TGCT and other cancers.
+Importantly, complex understanding of chronobiology could significantly support future clinical implications and development of chronochemotherapy regimens [136] that could potentially diminish consequences of chemoresistance in TGCT and other cancers.

-405406 Conclusion
+Conclusion

 Today, conventional clinical management of testicular germ cell tumors is largely based on the monitoring of serum tumor markers, unfortunately showing limited sensitivity and specificity [137].
-Due to limited informative value of these markers, as well as increasing requirement of individual, personalized approach to the patient, there is an urgent need of discovery of novel reliable biomarkers, mostly for diagnostics of advanced TGCT stages, precise stratification of patients prone to relaps, and prediction of chemotherapy response.
+Due to the limited informative value of these markers, as well as increasing requirement of individual, personalized approach to the patient, there is an urgent need of discovery of novel reliable biomarkers, mostly for diagnostics of advanced TGCT stages, precise stratification of patients prone to relapse, and prediction of chemotherapy response.
 An increasing number of studies provide cumulative evidence of specific epigenetic regulators as relevant oncogenic biomarkers of TGCTs [138, 139].
-Deep and complex understanding of molecular mechanisms, regulatory pathways and their crosstalk involved in therapy response remains crucial for efficient treatment management of TGCT patients, especially those that are CDDP-resistant.
-Particular attention has to be paid to the role of DNA damage and repair genes, pluripotency factors, effect of hypoxia and their epigenetic
+Deep and complex understanding of molecular mechanisms, regulatory pathways and their crosstalk involved in a therapy response remains crucial for efficient treatment management of TGCT patients, especially those that are CDDP-resistant.
+Acknowledgments: This work was supported by the Grant Agency of Slovak Republic under Grants no. VEGA 2/0108/17 and 2/0053/19, by Ministry of Education, Science, Research and Sport of Slovak Republic under Grant no. MVTS 34097104 and by Slovak Research and Development Agency under Grant no. APVV-17-0384.